Boccca2014/CodeGra.de/docs/user/codeviewer.rst

 Inline feedback
 ~~~~~~~~~~~~~~~
-Oftentimes, feedback for specific lines or blocks of code is wanted to make
+Oftentimes, feedback for specific lines or blocks of code is desired to make
 specific errors clear to students.
 CodeGrade enables this with inline feedback.

 Feedback on a specific line can be given by clicking on this line of code in